 - Injury from trauma

 - Diseases such as lupus

-A fever for more than two weeks with no apparent reason is called a fever of unknown origin (FUO).
+A fever for more than a few days with no apparent reason is called a fever of unknown origin (FUO).

 Signs of a Fever in Cats